 Green, when green was still just a color, he specializes in natural seating only.
 The Shaker tape used is 100% cotton.
 The reeds, caning and paper fibre rush are all from sustainable sources.
 At a local pond, he hand-harvests the cattails that become natural rush seats woven onto the finest antiques.

-Together with Andy Abello, who recreates 17th century furniture with wood from his own tree farm, Peter McMurray, a former surgeon whose hands now construct intricate marquetry and William Evans, who hand-crafts cabinetry, Bernard makes up a quartet of illustrious furniture crafters to be found only at Midcoast Maine.
+Together with Andy Abello, who recreates 17th century furniture with wood from his own tree farm, Peter McMurray, a former surgeon whose hands now construct intricate marquetry and William Evans, who hand-crafts cabinetry, Bernard makes up a quartet of illustrious furniture crafters to be found only in Maine.

 But he also gives back.
-Every spring session he teaches an adult education class on seat weaving, of all sorts, at the local high school, Medomak Valley.
-Students at the nearby Center for Furniture Craftsmanship pop into his shop occasionally with questions.
-For the last eighteen years, he has participated in that celebration of rural and organic life known as the Common Ground Fair.
+For years he taught an adult education class on seat weaving, of all sorts, at the local high school, Medomak Valley.
+Students at the nearby Center for Furniture Craftsmanship popped into his shop occasionally with questions.
+For eighteen years, he participated in that celebration of rural and organic life known as the Common Ground Fair.